aleph2c/miros/doc/batterychargingexample.rst

     :target: _static/three_stage_charging_chart_1.pdf
     :align: center

-I show the diagram to the electrical engineer I'm working with, and he says, "Yeah, it looks good, but can you make sure the two control systems are generalizeable?"
-What do you mean?
-"Well, I want to just give the current control system a reference current and it will drive the device to output that current.
-The same idea applies to the voltage controller."
-He continues, "A control system is just some math, you give it a goal called a ``reference``, then you give it the value of the thing it is trying to control, call this the ``input`` and the math will drive the ``output`` towards the goal.
+I show the above diagram to the :new_spec:`electrical engineer` I'm working with, and he says, :new_spec:`Yeah, it looks good, but can you make sure the two control systems are generalizeable?`  What do you mean?  :new_spec:`Well, I want to just give the current control system a reference current and it will drive the device to output that current.
+The same idea applies to the voltage controller.`  He continues, :new_spec:`A control system is just some math, you give it a goal called a "reference". then you give it the value of the thing it is trying to control, call this the "input" and the math will drive the "output" towards the goal.
 We connect this output value to our hardware and it will behave as expected.
-I want to use the same math to solve the current and voltage control problems, so give me a reference and give me the input and I'll make it work."
-You turn to leave and he says, "Oh, one more thing, I need to tune the two control systems differently, so make sure I can set some variables ``ki``, ``kp`` and ``kd``.
+I want to use the same math to solve the current and voltage control problems, so give me a reference and give me the input and I'll make it work.`

-That should be good".
+You turn to leave and he says, :new_spec:`Oh, one more thing, I need to tune the two control systems differently, so make sure I can set some variables "ki", "kp" and "kd".
+That should be good`.

 So now we have to start thinking about all of the parameters, each can be changed for a different battery type.
 We change the language on the diagram to